What Is a Wireless Access Point?

 - Juniper Mist: This access point solution is focused on the convergence of Wi-Fi, Bluetooth LE and IoT use cases.
 It is purpose-built to collect metadata for an AI engine which can perform analytics, automated configuration optimizations, detailed location tracking and event correlation for troubleshooting.

 - Aruba: This solution offers cloud-based and on premises controller options as well as AI-driven technologies to automate and secure networks.
 Its complete ecosystem of secure firewalls, switches, controllers, access points and sensors are agile and easy to deploy.

 Key considerations when implementing a wireless access point

 Setting up an enterprise wireless network can be a large-scale undertaking.

 Furthermore, wireless access points require a wired network to connect users and generally need Power over Ethernet (PoE) switches to operate them.
 Additional controllers, software licensing and external antennas may also be necessary.
 This means you will always need to account for the cost and effort required to purchase the hardware and software to set up the network.

 Wireless networks can have other challenges versus a wired network such as the number of wireless clients, wireless signal coverage and noise or interference from other access points in the area.
 To reap the benefits of wireless access points, while minimizing speed and connectivity issues, you need to determine the optimal locations for installing access points and configure the wireless channel, power, security and segmentation settings appropriately.
 This can be a challenging task in some buildings and facilities.

 To ensure a frustration-free installation process, work with a professional team so you can get expert support in selecting the best equipment and configurations for your needs.

-Learn more about how World Wide Technology can help your company get the most out of wireless access points.
+Learn more about what a wireless access point is and how World Wide Technology can help your company get the most out of wireless access points.